Yochana-H/security/compass/incident-response-playbook-password-spray.md

 - Failures in GAL order
 - Failures with repetitive attributes (UA, target AppID, IP block/location)
 - Timing – automated sprays tend to have a more regular time interval between attempts.
+- Also check out our [Sentinel alerting for this attack](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/hunting-for-low-and-slow-password-sprays-using-machine-learning/ba-p/3592052)

 ### Investigation and mitigation